keco1249/jStately/README.md

 Author: Brandon Rich

 jStately is a state machine written in Java.
-Unlike tools that generate state machine code, the goal of jStately is to allow developers to "hand craft" concise, readable, maintainable state graphs in an object-oriented way.
+There are a few tools out there that can churn out generated state machine code in a variety of languages including Java.
+But the goal of jStately is to allow developers to "hand craft" readable, concise, maintainable state graphs in an object-oriented way.

 It was written with OOD principles and extensibility in mind.
 Users build StateGraphs made up of States and Transitions, implementing methods for events